-We may be classified as a passive foreign investment company, which could result in adverse U.S. federal income tax consequences to U.S. holders.
+We believe that we were a passive foreign investment company, or PFIC, for United States federal income tax purposes for the taxable year ended December 31, 2021, which could result in adverse U.S. federal income tax consequences to U.S. holders.